Geology and Geophysics

 For MS students, the graduate studies committee of the department will determine suitability of Plan A (thesis) or Plan B (non-thesis) at the preliminary conference.
 Virtually all students are required to follow Plan A. Plan A requires a minimum of 30 credits, including 6 credits of GG 700 Thesis Research and at least 24 credits of course work (up to 6 course work credits may be in GG 699).
 Plan B requires a minimum of 30 credit hours of course work and a final exam.

 PhD candidates are accepted with either a BS or MS degree.
 Students without an MS must pass a qualifying examination given at the beginning of their second semester in residence.
 All PhD candidates must pass a comprehensive examination no later than at the end of the fourth semester of residence for students without an MS degree or at the end of the second semester of residence for students with an MS degree.
-The comprehensive exam includes oral and written parts that cover in-depth subjects in the student's field of interest and also the breadth of several areas in this and other departments that bear on the field.
+The comprehensive exam includes oral and written parts that cover in-depth subjects in the student's field of interest and also relevant general information from this and other departments.
 A final examination in defense of the dissertation is required.
 Space and financial aid for the program are limited, so each student's progress will be reviewed annually.

 Areas of Interest